Sida's work in Liberia

 Democracy, gender equality, and human rights

-Streamlining Liberia's tax system
+Making Liberia's tax system more efficient

 Economic injustice creates poverty and unrest.
 Sida is supporting cooperation between the Swedish Tax Agency and the Liberian Revenue Authority to make the country’s tax system more efficient.